Skip to main content

 Subsection 4.3.3 Using a Calculator for Quadratic Regression

-We can use a graphing calculator to find an approximate quadratic fit for a set of data.
+We can use a graphing calculator or other technology to find an approximate quadratic fit for a set of data.
 The procedure is similar to the steps for linear regression.

 Example 4.3.7.